-We are currently planning a number of Phase 2 clinical trials of MM-111, including MM-111 in combination with trastuzumab and paclitaxel in advanced ErbB2 (HER2) positive breast cancer and MM-111 in combination with lapatinib and letrozole in advanced metastatic hormone receptor positive, ErbB2 (HER2) positive breast cancer.
-Subject to completing our ongoing Phase 1 clinical trials of MM-111, we plan to initiate both of these Phase 2 clinical trials in 2012.
+We are currently planning a number of Phase 2 clinical trials of MM-111, including trials that combine MM-111 with targeted therapies and/or chemotherapies in patients with advanced ErbB2 (HER2) positive cancers.
+Subject to completing our ongoing Phase 1 clinical trials of MM-111, we plan to initiate Phase 2 clinical development of MM-111 in 2012.